 - Nothing Is Scarier: Invoked by Junior as explained by Ghanny in strip 896.

 - Oh, Crap!: Mock releases a stream of these in strip 863 when Marcus suggests that the reason why Junior hadn't moved in 30 pages is that he made a Decoy Getaway.

 - Only Known by Their Nickname: Teddy Weddy never became a golem because no one ever spoke his real name.
 He does when Zadok finally realizes this.

-- Overly Long Gag: Junior is focused on in the last panel from here to here, annoying the living hell of him and cutting off the rest of the character's conversations.
+- Overly Long Gag: Junior is focused on in the last panel beginning in this strip and ending in this one, annoying the living hell out of him and cutting off the rest of the character's conversations.

 - Papa Wolf: Max.

-- Bone-Person As Verb: Those who escape in their own thought bubble are "pulling a Ribby".
+- Person as Verb: Those who escape in their own thought bubble are "pulling a Ribby".

 - Perfectly Cromulent Word: Marcus is prone to using them.

 - Put on a Bus: The Running Gag.
 Disappears early, returns late, though it makes a minor appearance somewhere in the middle.

 - Rage Against the Author: The reason Junior exists.